-States and localities can undertake a broad range of policy and administrative initiatives to support workforce housing.
+The Robert C. Larson Housing Policy Leadership Awards recognize exemplary state and local programs, policies, and practices that support the production, rehabilitation, or preservation of affordable and workforce housing.
+States and localities can undertake a broad range of policy and administrative initiatives to support housing affordability.
 This can take the form of regulatory or administrative changes such as higher densities and waivers of fees, or programs that provide grants or financing assistance.

-- Comprehensiveness of the tools and programs employed by the state and/or locality
+- Comprehensiveness of the tools and programs employed by the state and/or locality;

-- Involvement of public/private partnerships
+- Involvement of public/private partnerships;

-- Ability to leverage private and nonprofit funds
+- Ability to leverage private and nonprofit funds;

-- Quality of the housing resulting from these efforts
+- Quality of the housing resulting from these efforts;

-- Extent to which the workforce is located near major centers of employment and/or transportation hubs
+- Extent to which the housing resulting from these efforts is located near major employment centers and/or transportation hubs; and

-- Extent to which the efforts of the jurisdiction are worthy of replication
+- Extent to which the efforts of the jurisdiction are worthy of replication.

 Previous Robert C. Larson Workforce Housing Public Policy Award Winners